Image Processing Projects

 This field finds its application in almost every domain such as education, scientific and medical studies, traffic control, and government services.
 The image processing is most preferably done using deep learning as the image data is available in huge numbers and as the image is a matrix of numbers, it is easy to pass it to several layers of neurons and extract the important features from the image.
 These features help in deciding the action to be taken if this system is integrated into an application.
+The more you experiment with different image processing projects, the more knowledge you gain.

 Image Processing Projects Using Python